teamoutofbounds/joint-project/documentation/SQAP/Test.md

 Test frameworks to do unit tests:
 • unittest (the standard library module).
 • django.test.TestCase (A subclasses from django.test.TestCase, which is a subclass of unittest.TestCase that runs each test inside a Transaction to provide isolation).

+### 7.1.3.
+Integration tests
+Verify how groupings of components work when used together.
+Integration tests are aware of the required interactions between components, but not necessarily of the internal operations of each component.
+They may cover simple groupings of components through to the whole website.